 In Florida, emotional trauma personal injury lawsuits are governed by the “impact rule,” a set of guidelines that can be used to determine whether a person who has suffered mental or emotional damage from a negligent accident can recover damages.
 According to the impact rule, the victim must have come in some type of physical contact—no matter how long or to what degree—in order to recover emotional damages only, even if you were not physically harmed by the contact.
 So if you were in the car when the accident occurred, or if a bank robber put his gun in your stomach to threaten you, but you were not injured, you can still claim emotional trauma.

-To discuss your case, and the options available to you under Florida’s laws, contact the Law Offices of David I Fuchs today.
-Our Fort Lauderdale personal injury lawyers represent clients who have suffered physical and emotional injuries and trauma as a result of someone else’s negligence.
+To discuss your case, and the options available to you under Florida’s laws, contact David I. Fuchs, Injury & Accident Lawyer, P.A. today.
+Our Fort Lauderdale accident attorneys represent clients who have suffered physical and emotional injuries and trauma as a result of someone else’s negligence.